 That doesn’t mean that treatments aren’t approved for women.
 But researchers know far less about how heart disease works in women, and how women may react to drugs and other treatments.
 So when reading research reports, always consider the gender balance in the study methodology.

-♥ If you’re a heart attack survivor, please consider participating in the Mayo Clinic studies for survivors of Spontaneous Coronary Artery Dissection (SCAD).
+♥ Please consider participating in the Mayo Clinic studies for survivors of Spontaneous Coronary Artery Dissection (SCAD).

 ♥ FIND OUT MORE ABOUT HOW YOU CAN MAKE A DIFFERENCE IN CURRENT HEART RESEARCH!